ppppaidy/Caladan-Adapted/breakwater/README.md

 breakwater$ make -C apps/netbench/
 ```

-6. Start IOKernel
+6. Start IOKernel (hardware timestamp feature is under testing)
 ```
-breakwater$ sudo ./iokerneld
+breakwater$ sudo ./iokerneld no_hw_qdel
 ```

 7. Start application.
-The following example will start a server with Protego and make a client to generate workload with exponential distribution (10us average and 100us of SLO) at a rate of 100k requests/s by 100 threads.
+The following example will start a server with Breakwater and make a client to generate workload with exponential distribution (10us average and 100us of SLO) at a rate of 100k requests/s by 100 threads.

 On the server:
 ```
-breakwater$ sudo ./apps/netbench/netbench protego ../server.config server
+breakwater$ sudo ./apps/netbench/netbench breakwater ../server.config server
 ```

 On the client:
 ```
-breakwater$ sudo ./apps/netbench/netbench protego ../client.config client 100 192.168.1.3 10 exp 100 0 100000
+breakwater$ sudo ./apps/netbench/netbench breakwater ../client.config client 100 192.168.1.3 10 exp 100 0 100000
 ```

 ## Reproducing paper results
-Please refer to [protego-artifact](https://github.com/inhocho89/protego-artifact) repository for experiment scripts to reproduce the paper results.
+Please refer to [breakwater-artifact](https://github.com/inhocho89/breakwater-artifact) repository for experiment scripts to reproduce the paper results.

-## Contact
-If you have any questions, feel free to contact Inho Cho <inhocho@csail.mit.edu>.